yevgeniywyszynski/webhouseapp/README.md

-# webhouseapp

-created a basic website using html and css, and set media qurey to respond to mobile devices
+created a basic website using html and css, and set appropriate qurey media for mobile devices